 Issues regarding children and postnuptial agreements

 The best explanation for this would be that your circumstances will change over time, as will your child’s.
 There is no way that you or your spouse can predict what needs your child will have- especially if that child has not even been born yet.
-If you are trying to insert language into the agreement that declares one of you as the future primary conservator, this also will not be allowed.
-Nobody can predict which parent would be in a better position to be named as the primary conservator of your child.
+Including language in the agreement to designate one of you as the future primary conservator is also prohibited.
+Determining which parent would be better suited for the primary conservator role cannot be made in advance.
 Since there is no way to accurately predict what will be in a child’s best interest in the future, courts will not allow you to include much of anything concerning your child within a postnuptial agreement.

 More on child support and postnuptial agreements

-The Texas Family Code specifically states that your children’s right to receive child support cannot be affected negatively by a prenuptial agreement but does not state anything regarding a postnuptial agreement.
-A good rule of thumb to operate under, however, is that no contract that could be construed to operate against the best interests of your children can be held to be enforceable.
+The Texas Family Code expressly safeguards your children’s right to receive child support from any negative impact due to a prenuptial agreement.
+However, it does not address postnuptial agreements.
+A general guideline to follow is that no contract that may seem detrimental to your children’s best interests can be deemed enforceable.
 Only contracts that benefit your children are enforceable under Texas law.

 So how does this apply to any provisions you intend to insert within your postnuptial agreement?
 For starters, I wouldn’t bother including anything in the agreement unless it expressly benefits your child.
-For instance, if you attempt to limit you future liability to pay child support, college expenses or anything of the like then you can safely assume that it will not be held as enforceable.
-On the other hand, if you promise to pay a certain amount of child support or college expenses then there is a chance that provisions like this will be found to be enforceable.
+For example, if you try to restrict your future responsibility for child support or college expenses, it’s unlikely to be enforceable.
+Conversely, if you commit to paying a specific amount of child support or college expenses, there’s a possibility that such provisions may be deemed enforceable.

-For the most part, it is pointless to attempt to set a specific amount of child support to be paid in the future should a divorce occur.
+In most cases, trying to establish a specific future child support amount in the event of a divorce is futile.
 As I mentioned earlier, these type of provisions cannot accurately predict the amount of care that your child will need.
 I would save these issues for the divorce and not bother negotiating on them in the postnuptial agreement.

 What can be done regarding children from a prior marriage?

 Suppose you have children from a prior marriage and have property already promised them as part of an inheritance.
-In that case, you can specify in your postnuptial agreement that certain parts of your community estate are to be treated as your separate property.
+In such situations, you can outline in your postnuptial agreement that specific portions of your community estate should be treated as your separate property.
 This will allow you to have your will reflect your wishes if you were to die while married to your current spouse.

 What is the bottom line here?